annakharv46/annakharv46.github.io/index.md

 ## About Me

 Hello!
 My name is Anna Harvey and I am a Financial Engineering Major (Fintech Minor) at Lehigh University in the [IBE Honors Program](https://ibe.lehigh.edu/about).
 I played four years of D1 basketball and one year of D1 Tennis.
-I am very excited to be joining EY full-time in NYC on the FSO - Tech Consulting - Technology Solutions Delivery Team.
 This page contains all the team projects and findings during my time at Lehigh University.
 Go Mountain Hawks!

 ---